nanolabo/nanolod/Manual/Manual.md

 * Generate LODs at project level from the model inspector
 * Generate LODs at scene level from the LODGroup component
 * Target polycount is reached globally instead of per-mesh
+* Manages mesh instances (does not create duplicates for a mesh instanced more than once)
 * Preserves animations (bones weights)
 * Preserves normals
-* Preverves UVs (channel 0)
+* Preverves UVs (channel 0 for textures and 1 for lightmaps)
 * Preserves borders
+* Preserves vertex colors
+* Also works at runtime !

 ## Current limitations / Known issues

-* This is a PREVIEW version (it might not be very stable)
+* This is the first version (it might not be very stable, updates will come)
 * There is no parametrization for generated LODs.
-The polycount ratio for a given LOD is the LOD threshold (eg: LOD at 50% has 50 polycount)
+The polycount ratio for a given LOD is the LOD threshold (eg: LOD at 50% has 50% polycount)
-* Vertex colors are not supported
 * Tangents are not kept (but recomputed from normals)
-* UV channels other than 0 are not supported

-## How to install

-* In Unity, open package manager (Window / Package Manager)
-* Click "+", and "Add package from disk..."
-* Select "package.json" from Nanolod
-* Enjoy :)
+* For now computation is single-threaded

 ## How to use